What are the arts therapies?

 What does it cost?

-As a charitable organisation we endeavour to offer substantial reductions to our standard fees dependent on personal circumstance.
+As a charitable organisation we endeavour to offer substantial reductions to our standard fees when we can dependent on personal circumstance.
 You can complete the affordability section on the referral form to apply for discounted rates.
-Individual arts therapy costs £50 a session and group sessions cost £25 per person.
-When we have funding available, those on lower incomes can expect to be asked to make a donation of £5-£10 per session or to access our service for free.
+Individual arts therapy costs £50-£70 a session and group sessions cost £15-£25 per person.
+When we have funding available, those on lower incomes can expect to be asked to make a donation of £5-£10 per session or to access our service for no cost.

-JANUARY 2020 LATEST NEWS: We have recently received grants from the the Government’s Coronavirus Community Support Fund, the European Social Fund, Devon Community Foundation, the Lottery and Children in Need amongst others.
+NOVEMBER 2020 LATEST NEWS: We have recently received grants from the the Government’s Coronavirus Community Support Fund, the European Social Fund, Devon Community Foundation, the Lottery Community Fund and Children in Need amongst others.
 Thanks to this support we are currently offering some fully funded or reduced rate places on our arts therapy programmes.
 These range from age 5 right up to 25.

 Who can refer and book arts therapy for a young person?

-We encourage referral forms to be completed with the young person and by a health care professional, GP, social worker, support provider or parent/carer.
+We encourage referral forms to be completed with the child or young person and by a health care professional, GP, social worker, support provider or parent/carer.
 Young people can also self-refer.
 We will consider all referrals.
 Click here to make an initial enquiry now.